Kyphosus sectatrix: Distribution

 Kyphosus sectatrix has a circumglobal distribution and is found in the warmer areas of all the world's oceans.
 In the eastern Atlantic Ocean it has been recorded from St Helena and Ascension Island the Azores, the Canary Islands, it has been reported from the Algarve in Portugal and there are records from the Mediterranean.
 In the western Atlantic it is found off Bermuda, in the Sargasso Sea, in the Gulf of Mexico and the Caribbean Sea.
-It has been recorded from the Trinidade Islands of Brazil.
+It has been recorded from the Trindade Islands of Brazil.
 It is thought likely that it occurs along the coast of northwest Africa and as far north as Portugal.
 In the Indian Ocean it has been recorded from Réunion and Indonesia but likely is far more widespread and probably occurs along the eastern African coast into the Red Sea and along the southern Asian coast.
 In the western Pacific it has been recorded from southern Japan to the Coral Sea and northern New Zealand and the Kermadec Islands, along the eastern coast of Australia from Heron Island, Queensland to Ulladulla, New South Wales and in the Tasman Sea from Norfolk Island and Lord Howe Island.
 It extends across the Pacific through Polynesia to Hawaii and at least as far east as the Revillagigedo Islands.